St. Francis Square: St. Francis Square Mall

 The St. Francis Square Mall is a four-storey mall located within the St. Francis Square complex which topped off in August 2005 and later opened on October 21, 2005.
 The mall has a total floor area of 23,100 m2 and are separated to the BSA Twin Towers' driveway and an open parking lot that caters both UV Express vehicles that serve the SM Megamall UV Express terminal and delivery trucks.

 The Super Tiangge area of the mall once hosted over 1,000 stalls and stores.
-It also housed the Christ's Commission Fellowship (CCF) megachurch from 1997 to 2013, when the megachurch moved to the CCF Center in the Ortigas East complex in Pasig City.
+It also housed the Christ's Commission Fellowship (CCF) megachurch from 1997 to 2013, when the megachurch moved to the CCF Center in Frontera Verde (now Ortigas East) in Pasig.

-In June 2019, the Super Tiangge area and the second and third levels of the mall were vacated.
-The mall underwent major renovations, now featuring a modernized facade and the former retail spaces were converted to commercial and office spaces for business process outsourcing (BPO) and other local companies.
+In June 2019, the Super Tiangge area and the second and third levels of the mall were vacated to give way for renovation works.
+The mall later underwent major redevelopment, and eventually features a modernized facade.
+Some portions of the former retail spaces were converted to commercial and office spaces for business process outsourcing (BPO) and other local companies.
 The primary tenant of the building is St. Francis Square Group of Companies, which serves as the company's headquarters located on the building's fourth floor.
-Other tenants include High Point Services Philippines; Eastvantage, which has BPO office spaces on the second floor of the building, and Emapta, which occupies the building's fifth floor.
+Other tenants include Highpoint Services Philippines; Eastvantage, which has BPO office spaces on the second floor of the building, and Emapta, which occupies the building's fifth floor.